NextronSystems/thor-manual/usage/deployment.rst

 Use ASGARD's API to retrieve a license manually
 """""""""""""""""""""""""""""""""""""""""""""""

-You can also script the license retrieval from a local ASGARD server by using the API.
-The help box in ASGARD's ``Licensing > Generate License`` section shows curl requests that can be used to retrieve licenses from your ASGARD server.
+You can also automate license retrieval from a local ASGARD server by using the API.
+The help box in ASGARD's ``Licensing > Generate License`` section shows ``curl`` requests that can be used to retrieve licenses from your ASGARD server.

 .. figure:: ../images/asgard-license-gen.png
    :alt: Licensing > Generate Licenses

    Licensing > Generate Licenses

 All you need is:

 * Hostname
 * System Type (``server`` or ``workstation``)

 .. hint::
-   Linux is always using the ``server`` license type
+   Linux always uses the ``server`` license type.

-If there is uncertainty it's recommended to generate ``server`` type licenses which are more expensive but run on both system types.
+If there is uncertainty, it is safer to generate ``server`` licenses.
+They are more expensive but work on both system types.

 For example: To retrieve a valid license for the servers named ``SRV001`` and ``SRV002`` you can use the following command: